0xb3lal/Academy/README.md

 For support and questions:
 - Create an issue on GitHub
 - Check the documentation
-- Review the troubleshooting guide in SETUP.md
+- Review the installation steps above

 ## Acknowledgments